0xAX/asm/content/asm_6.md

         ;; Add the result of multiplication of floating-point values from the vectors in the ;; xmm1 register.
         addsd xmm1, xmm0
-        ;; Check did we go through the all the floating-point values in the vector buffers. cmp rax, rdx
+        ;; Check if we went through all the floating-point values in the vector buffers. cmp rax, rdx
         ;; If not yet - repeat the loop. jne _loop